partlycrazy/govtech-ukhackathon/pages/faq.md

 - You may only participate with an idea that you have not worked on before.
 Existing idea(s) or project(s) that are already made available in the market will be disqualified.

 4. <b style="color:Tomato">What do I need  for the competition?</b>
-- Minimally, each participant will need a working laptop for the event.
+- Minimally, each participant will need a working laptop with an Internet connection for the event.

 ### **Eligibility**